nikolai-dimitrov/Sirma-Movie-App/Sirma-Movie-App/README.md

     5. **ServerError state will be filled with error message only if user try to create movie or actor with already existing name.**

 -   **Home**

-    1. On the Home page are shown names of two actors who acted in most films together and list of films where they acted in and also the films count.
+    1. **On the Home page are shown names of two actors who acted in most films together and list of films where they acted in and also the films count.**
     2. **Using already created array with movies which are mapped with their roles to calculate who is the pair of actors who have acted in most movies together.**
     3. **Iterate over array MoviesMappedWithRole object and for each movie iterate over the roles array and create all possible combinations of concatenated actors' id pairs.
 Then for each id pair if this pair not exist in the object create empty array and push current movie if the pair exists push the movie to the corresponding array.**
     4. **The approach i have chosen to get top actor pair will work correct if there is only 1 top actor pair who acted in together in more movies than the others, if there are more than 1 pair with same amount of movies where they have acted in together it will return last one**

 -   **Actors**

     1. **When user click on actor name will see detailed information for this actor - his birth date and also movies where he played in and roles.**
     2. **Can not open detailed information for more than 1 entity at the same time.**
-    3. **Added overflow: auto for actor name and for every movie and role description into actor details to prevent broking the layout if long text is providen.
+    3. **Added overflow: auto for actor name and for every movie and role description into actor details to prevent broking the layout if long text is provided.**

+-   **Movies**

+    1. **When user click on movie title will see detailed information for this movie - its release date and also actors which acted in and their roles.**
+    2. **Can not open detailed information for more than 1 entity at the same time.**
+    3. **Added overflow: auto for movie title and for every actor and role description into movie details to prevent broking the layout if long text is provided.**

 -   **Common for Movies and Actors**
     1. **I am using same form for create and update.
 When user click on edit icon current entity's data will be filled in the form.
 If user want to cancel updating without any changes have to click again on update icon.**